-When we think of the outcomes of brain injury we tend to think of things like aphasia, problems managing tasks, or of problems with noise and bright lights.
+When we think of the outcomes of brain injury, we tend to think of things like aphasia, problems managing tasks, or problems with noise and bright lights.

 And yet, there is a whole other deeper side of brain injury that is rarely spoken about.

-Brain injury doesn’t only affect what we can do – it also affects the way we can direct, control, or learn.
+Brain injury affects not only what we can do but how we can direct, control, or learn.

-Brain injury can affect the way we think to the extent that you can’t even ‘see’ what is wrong with the broken brain and therefore just keep pushing onwards without any real ability to choose or focus on a particular direction.
+Brain injury can affect how we think to the extent that you can’t even ‘see’ what is wrong with the broken brain and, therefore keep pushing onward without any real ability to choose or focus on a particular direction.

-How do you know where you need to go, when it is so hard trying to figure out why your are lost?
+How do you know where you need to go when it is so hard trying to figure out why you are lost?

 People around notice this and call it changed behaviour.
-Sometimes people have been led to believe that it is a change of personality – but the personality remains – it is simply hidden beneath the array of executive and neurological impairments.
+Sometimes people have been led to believe that it is a change of personality – but the personality remains hidden beneath the array of executive and neurological impairments.

 Leaving aside the physical life changes that so often follow a brain injury, sometimes the internal ones cause a greater sense of loss and concern.

 This is when those innate parts of us step in – tenacity that drives us on and helps us to keep picking ourselves up.
 Determination to learn how to do a certain task again or to learn strategies that help us with daily living.

 Sometimes it is the inner qualities that people have that keep them moving forward, regardless of whether they are consciously aware of it.